Professor of Mathematics, Head of Mathematical Sciences Department

 Editor of Questions and Answers in General Topology, Japan Publications Trading Co Ltd.

 Editor of International Journal of Mathematics and Statistics, Ceser Publications

 Prof Cao has taught undergraduate and postgraduate courses in mathematics and applied mathematics at all levels.

 Currently, he is involving with teaching the undergraduate course MATH604 Mathematics of Finance, and three postgraduate courses: MATH802 Financial Mathematics, MATH804 Financial Models and Decision Analysis, and STAT804 Optimization and Operations Research.

-Prof Cao's research interests are within several inter-related areas: Mathematical analysis, Mathematical game theory, Mathematical modelling in economics and finance, General and Set-theoretic topology.
+Prof Cao's research interests are within several inter-related areas: Financial mathematics, Mathematical economics, Mathematical analysis and Analytic topology.
 Until now, he has authored and co-authored over 80 research outputs in these areas.

 Current Postgraduate Students

-Shu Su (PhD), Working title of thesis: Mathematical modelling on pricing the second generation volatility derivatives, Auckland University of Technology.
+Shu Su (PhD), Working title of thesis: Stochastic volatility models under time-changed Levy processes and applications to VIX derivatives, Auckland University of Technology.

-Reza Mossavi Mohseni (PhD), Working title of thesis: Mathematical analysis of the chaotic behaviour in monetary policy: A game-theoretic approach, Auckland University of Technology.
+Reza Mossavi Mohseni (PhD), Working title of thesis: Mathematical analysis of the chaotic behaviour in monetary policy games, Auckland University of Technology.